gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Class—class!
 Settle down, please,"
 Miz Nabbles said in her braying voice.
-"How many of you know what a Operator is?"
+"How many of you know what an Operator is?"
 Every hand shot into the air.
 "And how many of you know that we actually have some Operators here in Rusty Bridge *right now*?"